tejpal-sohal/contactAppPrototype/README.md

 The initial load of contacts should be retrieved from a API.

 ## Installation
-Download the file and please refer to the doc dir to setup up the project.
+Download the repo and please refer to the doc dir to setup up the project.

 ## About the Application